Find Detox Centers by Cities of North Carolina

 Outpatient detox treatment offers great treatment as well and may be a lucrative option.
 Outpatient patients receive similar treatment to those who are in inpatient programs, however; outpatient patients normally continue living at their place of residence while attending rehabilitation services daily.
 This is considered a less “drastic” for of treatment, but can be effective in the right circumstances.

-For more information, or to find a detox center in North Carolina, contact 800-405-2627 to speak with a counselor.
+For more information, or to find a detox center in North Carolina, contact 800-405-2627 (Who Answers?) to speak with a counselor.